zhongvei/Tankoop/README.md

 Spawner | Engineer | A static turret is spawn which will target the nearest enemy or block, giving the tank exp when the block/enemy is destroyed  | 4
 Trapper | Engineer | A wall is created on the map, where the enemy's bullet cannot pass throught the wall without destroying the wall first | N/A

+### Starting the game
+The game is started in a **Main Menu Window**.
+The **Main Menu Window** displays 3 different button "Start Game", "How To Play", "Quit Game".

+If the player clicks on the "How To Play" button, the screen then changes to a screen where descriptions for the game is listed.

+If the player clicks on the "Quit Game" button, the window closes and the program is terminated.

+If the player clicks on the "Start Game" button, the player is then prompted to type their name in the screen and proceed to the **Game Window**.

+### Gameover
+Whenever the game eneded, a **End Game Window** is shown to the player.
+The **End Game Window** displays the score, the type, the sub tank and the time alive for the tank.
+Besides that, a leaderboard is also display for player to see the score of the enemies as well.

+The player have the option to replay the game or quit the game.

+If the player chooses to reset the game, they can go to the previous wave with the stats they have in that particular wave.

+If the player choose the quit the game, the winow closes and the program is terminated.